Android-PowerUser/Test/README.md

 Current development step:

-Fix a bug that prevents some apps from being launched by Screen Operator (branch open_apps_attempt_2).
+Fix a bug that prevents some apps from being launched by Screen Operator (branch Better_text).

 Correct implementation of MediaProjection (Create screenshots for Gemini).
 Almost finished code in the screenshot branch.
 The current workaround is to trigger a screenshot via the accessibility service.
 However, this leads to the thumbnail.